sarah-walker-pcem/pcem/readme.txt

 ami286\amic206.bin

+Award 286 clone (1990)
+This is a generic 286 clone with an Award BIOS.

+ROM files needed:

+award286\award.bin

 IBM PS/1 Model 2011 (1990)
 This is a 286 with integrated VGA and a basic GUI and DOS 4.01 in ROM.